RacheliYovel/VankaHelmholtz/README.md

 - Figure 10: run the file Numerical - Julia\experiments\figure10a.jl and then the file  Numerical - Julia\experiments\figure10b.jl and the resulting data would appear as Numerical - Julia\output\Figure10a.csv and in the same location Figure10b_Jacobi.csv and Figure10b_Vanka.csv.
 Then run the file Numerical - Julia\experiments\plotFigure10.jl and the plots will be saved as Numerical - Julia\output\Figure10a.png and Figure10b.png.
+* note that this figure contains timing results that can very between dofferent machines and experiments

 - Figure 12: This experiment require using the overthrust model (SEG), first read the instructions on the end of this document and run the experiment only after the file Numerical - Julia\experiments\BenchmarkModels\3DOverthrust801801187.dat is saved.
 Now, run the file Numerical - Julia\experiments\figure12.jl and the resulting data would appear as Numerical - Julia\output\Figure12.csv.
 Then run the file Numerical - Julia\experiments\plotFigure12.jl and the plots will be saved as Numerical - Julia\output\Figure12.png.
+* note that this table contains timing results that can very between dofferent machines and experiments